TheCoderAdi/EchoPersona/README.md

 ## 🧪 How to Run the Project

-There is 2 Repos.This is the frontend repo.
+There are 2 Repos.This is the frontend repo.

 > Access the backend repo https://github.com/TheCoderAdi/EchoPersona-Backend